-For details about FMLA, see regulation GARH-R (3) Leaves and Absences: Family and Medical Leave Act (FMLA) or contact the Absence Management department via the Web site or at (404) 802-2365 or (404) 802-2330.
+For details about FMLA, see regulation GARH-R (3) Leaves and Absences: Family and Medical Leave Act (FMLA) or contact the Absence Management department via the Web site or at (404) 802-2309.

 Paid Parental Leave

 Paid Parental Leave (PPL) gives eligible full-time employees the right to take up to 120 hours of paid parental leave over a twelve (12) month period.
 An employee of the Board of Education shall be eligible for paid parental leave (PPL) qualifying life events upon satisfying the following criteria: